Every marriage and thus every divorce is unique. Each is handled differently.

 So, the law requires that a person filing for divorce seriously contemplate a decision of divorce, forming the intention to permanently separate and holding that intention to remain separate from their spouse, and actually “living separate and apart”, for the necessary time period (either 6 or 12 months – see above).

 What does “living separate and apart” mean?
 Well, it certainly means living in two separate residences.
 But it also could mean living separately in the same house.

 Virginia divorce laws allow a divorce based on a separation “under the same roof,” but these are not common and certain requirements must be first met.
 If you are considering separation in the same house, be sure to discuss this in full with your attorney.
 You may or may not be able to get a divorce this way, depending on the facts of your case.

 In a fault-based divorce, while a physical separation is still required in order to get a “final” divorce allowing remarriage, filing a divorce based on fault grounds before you've been separated a year may be necessary depending on the facts of your case.

-For example, one spouse may have deserted the other and left the remaining spouse without any money.
+For example, one spouse may have deserted the other and left their spouse without any money.
 In that case, you may consider filing a case for “desertion” against the spouse that left.
-While the court could not yet divorce you (assuming you’ve not been separated a year), the court could enter temporary orders for your financial support while you wait for the year to pass.
-The same court could enter temporary rulings for custody and visitation of children.
+While the court could not yet divorce you (assuming you've not been separated a year), the court could enter temporary orders for your financial support while you wait for the year to pass.
+The same court could enter temporary rulings for child custody and visitation of children.
 Filing a fault-based divorce case will also allow you to use the power of the court to investigate and discover information about your spouse and his or her assets and income.

 When filing a fault-based divorce, the filing party must have evidence of a specific legal basis or “grounds” to file for divorce, the most common of which are adultery, desertion or cruelty by one of the spouses.